 The cadets in Plymouth participate in all of the usual RMC training and activities, making good use of Dartmoor which is only a 30 minute drive away.
 This large isolated area is well used by the Royal Marines, and our cadets get to experience a little of what it is like to be a Royal Marines Commando under training.
 Our cadets will often stay out on the moor overnight as they are trained in the art of living in the field, but always supervised by adults.
 If you don’t like the rain, we’re probably not for you!

 Like our other RMVCC Divisions, our recruits undergo basic training for 6 months as they are introduced to drill, map reading, navigation, first aid, field craft and Corps history.
 The recruits’ training finishes with a weekend exercise on Dartmoor where their field skills are assessed and then a Pass Out parade in front of very proud family and friends.
 The top recruit is awarded the prestigious Belle Isle Award.
 Having ‘passed out’, our cadets can join our General Duties Training or Musical Training routes.

-For enquiries about joining or booking the Corps of Drums please contact us:
+For enquiries about joining us please contact us:

 - Address: Plymouth Division RMVCC, RM Stonehouse, Durnford Street, Plymouth, Devon.
 PL1 3QS.

 - Training Nights: Mondays and Wednesdays 1830 to 2030.

 Our key personnel are:

 - Training Officer: AWO2 (VCC) Darryl Newman

 - Unit Sergeant Major: WO2 (VCC) Gavin Thorpe

 - Regimental Quartermaster Sergeant: AWO2 (VCC) Mike Phillips